yomandawg/TIL/Node/just-express.md

 // since `app.use` is the superset of `app.get`
 app.use('/admin', validateUser) // solves it all
 app.get('/admin', validateUser) // calls the middleware the GET methods

+// can pass multiple middlewares app.use('/multiple', middleware1, middleware2);
 ```

 ## Middleware